 Wildlife Awareness Trust for Environment and Research is an organization that is active in the conservation of the Ridge.
 Twenty percent of the profits from tourism goes to this trust.
 The benefit of tourism helps in providing medical care, employment, women empowerment, skill development and numerous welfare programs.

-The unique eastern Himalayan habitat makes this place exclusive for exotic Himalayan Birds, Including Satyr Tragopan, Blood Pheasant etc. Other sightings possible in this area- Clouded Leopard, Black Leopard, Indian Leopard, Himalayan Black Bear, Yellow Throated Martin, Leopard Cat, Asiatic Golden Cat, Binturong, Wild Boar, Barking Deer, Himalayan Serow, Ghoral, Mask Deer and many more..
+The unique Eastern Himalayan habitat makes this place exclusive for exotic Himalayan Birds, including Satyr Tragopan, Blood Pheasant etc. Other sightings possible in this area- Clouded Leopard, Black Leopard, Indian Leopard, Himalayan Black Bear, Yellow Throated Martin, Leopard Cat, Asiatic Golden Cat, Binturong, Wild Boar, Barking Deer, Himalayan Serow, Ghoral, Musk Deer and many more..

 Please find the recommended 6 Days 5 Nights package below.
 If you do not have sufficient time to spend 5 nights at Habre's Nest we can offer a per night rate, but we would like to inform you that the Red Panda being a rare species we require at least 5 nights or more for a high success rate for sightings.